C++ Do While Loop

 You saw, the do-while loop terminated as the value of x reached 55.

-Using continue statement example
+Using the continue statement example

 For omitting one or more iterations rather than entirely quitting the do-while or other loop types, we use the continue statement.